moroshko/react-autosuggest/README.md

 <a name="renderSuggestionProp"></a>
 #### renderSuggestion (required)

-It's up to you to define how to render suggestions.
+Use your imagination to define how suggestions are rendered.

 This function gets: